0bs-chat/zerobs/temp.md

 - pricing [imp]
 - usage
-- improve ux overall with loading states and whatnot. [done]
 - google integration (the code is already there just need to setup oauth)
 - business related mcp with ability to autofill connection info (like auto fetching api key/oauth key for the headers in mcp using oauth, etc to reduce friction)